OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 OS: Monterey 12.3 Latest Update (As of 2022/Mar/26)

-Everything seems to be working (WiFi, bluetooth, USB, Sleep, Wake, dGPU, iGPU, Audio)
+Everything is working (WiFi, bluetooth, USB, Sleep, Wake, dGPU, iGPU, Audio)

-What's not tested(but should be working): Both Lan Port, Rear Audio

 PS2 port has not been taken care of, but should work after apply VoodooPS2.Kext

+**note: when connecting to 1Gbps Ethernet port with RTL 2.5Gbps Ethernet port.
+It will only work after go into Network -> Ethernet 2 -> Advanced -> Hardware -> Speed -> 1000baseT

 ----------------